Baby Spinach vs Spinach: Which is Better? A Comparison

 - Baby spinach contains more potassium per 100 grams.

 Potassium helps the body reduce excess fluid therefore reducing systolic and diastolic blood pressure 8.

 According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure 9.
 The more potassium, the more sodium your body will lose.

 Some medical experts recommend the potassium to sodium ratio of 4:1.
 Consuming not enough potassium or too much sodium throws off the delicate balance the kidneys need to remove the excess water 10.

-- Baby spinach contains 68 mg of calcium per 100 grams.
+- Both contains approximately 68 mg of calcium per 100 grams.

 Calcium helps the following:

 In addition, calcium is important for the heart and blood pressure.
 Harvard Health reports calcium helps maintain blood pressure by helping in the controlling of the relaxing and tightening of blood vessels 11.

 - Baby spinach contains 1.26 mg of iron per 100 grams.

 Iron is a necessary part of any healthy diet 12 and may help with the following: